Stupa of Enlightenment

 The stupa symbolizes the fact that the Buddhist community and teachings have genuinely taken root in Nova Scotia.

-The Stupa of Enlightenment is maintained by generous donations.
-If you would like to support the ongoing repairs and maintenance please visit our donations page
+The Stupa of Enlightenment requires regular ongoing maintenance and is supported solely by generous donations.
+If you would like to support the Stupa visit our donations page